Malir Cantonment: History

 Declared a cantonment by the Royal British Government as POW Camp by Muhammad Irfan Malik and Ismail Sherwani on 11 October 1941, in the exigencies of World War II, this cantonment was taken over by the Pakistan Army in 1947.
 This cantonment serves as the main cantonment of Southern areas of Sindh province.
 It houses civil residences like the Cantonment Bazar Area, DOHS l & 2, Askari-5 and Falcon Complex, Army Cantonment is stretched over an area of 12 square kilometers.
 On 21 February 1948, Quaid-e-Azam visited a Pakistani Military unit for the first time, 5 Heavy Anti-Aircraft regiment (later 5 Light Army Air defence) in Malir Cantonment.

 Location of Malir Cantt. marked 'E' in the administrative map of Karachi.

-Malir Cantonment is administratively governed through Cantonment Board Malir, a Local Body by its charter, under the jurisdiction of Ministry of Defence, through the Military Lands and Cantonment Department (ML&C), headed by a Director General.
+Malir Cantonment is administratively governed through Cantonment Board Malir, a local body by its charter, under the jurisdiction of the Station Headquarters Malir, headed by the Station Commander, who also serves as its President.
 The governance of the Cantonment Board derives authority from the Cantonment Act, 1924 and rules made thereunder.
 The cantonment maintains its own infrastructure of water supply, electricity and is outside the jurisdiction of City District Government Karachi.

+The following is a list of ex Station Commanders/Presidents: